Editor-In-Chief

 QCEG: How did it feel to perform in Paris for the first time, and what emotions did the city and its audience inspire in you?

-Keiko Börjeson: In Paris, the audience already understands the basics — classical, rock, blues, pop — so I can freely mix styles and rediscover my original way.
+Keiko Börjeson: In Paris, the audience already knows the basics — classical, rock, blues, pop — so I can mix styles freely and renew my original way.
 That freedom inspires me to experiment and create in the moment.

 QCEG: Your music blends classical technique with jazz improvisation.
 How do you navigate the balance between structure and spontaneity?